codepath/android_guides/Material-Design-Primer.md

 ### Design Support Library

 As of June 2015, Google released the [[Design Support Library]] which helps simplify the use of a lot of material design components including a navigation drawer view, floating labels, floating action buttons, snackbars, and a new framework to tie motion and scroll events.
+Follow the [[setup|Design-Support-Library#setup]] guide to take advantage of these new UI components.

 ### Change the Application Theme